Skip to main content

 4. Use the search bar to find users already uploaded into your employee directory.
 Select the user to add them to the list.

-5. Enter information for the participants you want to upload in the Unique identifierEmail, First name, and Last name fields.
+5. If creating a new participant, enter their participant information which includes Unique identifierEmail, First name, and Last name fields.

 6. Click Add metadata for each additional metadata field you’d like to add to the participant.
 For example, this can be useful for adding the participant’s language or the location where they work.

-Qtip: You’re allowed to add as many metadata as you want, and you can make the titles to whatever you want.
-Note that a language field can only be called “Language.”
+Qtip: You’re allowed to add as many metadata fields as you want, and you can make the names whatever you want.
+However, please only use “Language” for the language metadata field.

 Qtip: Metadata edits made in the Employee Directory only apply to the directory; metadata edits made to the project only apply to the project.
 The only exception is if edits are made to UserName or Unique Identifier – this information will be updated across the platform.